marcosppaiva/mlops-final-project/README.md

     # Make sure you set the access key in the .env file
     make prefect-cloud
     ```
 * After executing this command the terminal is blocked since we have activated a worker-pool.
-Open another terminal to continue
+Open another terminal to continue. **Remember to enable virtualenv in new terminal**

 5. Start mlflow on AWS Cloud
     ```bash